Writing and reviewing checklist

 • Headers are parallel with each other and named to fit the content.

-• Are file names, headers, anchors, and titles shortened, concise, and unique for easier URL building?
+• Are file names, headers, anchors, and titles concise, and unique for easier URL building?
+(You can eliminate articles like “the” from the file name, for example.)

-• For bugs and Errata release notes, is the diff clearly addressing the customer concern, bug fix, or code change, and is it signed of by QE/Dev?
+• For bugs, Errata release notes, etc… is the diff clearly addressing the customer concern, bug fix, or code change?

 • Does the file have a meaningful short description that tells you why the user wants to use the feature and what the feature is about?